MathOnco/Mistic/Readme.md

 * In the Mistic folder, navigate to /user_inputs folder to upload input files:
   * ```Mistic_code/code/user_inputs/```
   * Use the /figures folder to upload the multiplexed images
-     * Note that the /figures folder should not have any .txt or files such as .DS_Store.
-It should only contain the multiplexed images
   * Use the /metadata folder to
     * Upload the imaging markers of interest as Markers_ids.csv and markers.csv.
        * Example files are provided in the metadata folder